andrewboutros/rad-flow/docs/rad-sim-code-structure.rst

 Design Top-level (``<design_name>_top.{cpp/hpp}``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-These files define a design_top class which in turn defines a SystemC module (``sc_module``) that instantiates all the modules in the design and connects any non-NoC signals between the modules in its constructor using conventional SystemC syntax.
+These files define a RADSimDesignTop class which in turn defines a SystemC module (``sc_module``) that instantiates all the modules in the design and connects any non-NoC signals between the modules in its constructor using conventional SystemC syntax.
 At the end of its constructor, it must include the following lines of code to build the design context, create the system NoCs, and automatically connect the ports of NoC-attached modules to the NoC based on the NoC placement file: